-Stocking units at our primary OEM distributor, Caterpillar and its dealer network, declined sequentially by approximately \$1 million, or 15%, during the first three months of 2004.
-Although we have no obligations to our OEM customers for the products that they hold in their inventory, a significant reduction in our OEM customers' product levels would negatively impact our future sales.
-We are working closely with our OEM customers to sell these stocking orders over time.
+Based on our estimates stocking inventory at our primary OEM distributor, Caterpillar and its dealer network, dropped approximately \$1.0 million sequentially in the second quarter of 2004 and has declined by approximately \$2.0 million, or 25% since December 31, 2003.
+Although we have no obligations to our OEM customers for the products that they hold in their inventory, a significant reduction in our OEM customers' product levels in any given quarter would negatively impact our sales for that quarter.
+We are working closely with our OEM customers to place these stocking orders over time.
 We expect current channel inventory to continue to decline throughout 2004, and for our OEM customers to maintain an appropriate level of stocking units to enable them to respond quickly to time-sensitive customer orders.